 \section{Silting t-structures and reduction}

 Silting reduction is a well-developed reduction technique, particularly for Hom-finite Krull--Schmidt triangulated categories \cite{IY18}.
-The bijection in question restricts to two-term objects and is compatible with $\tau$-tilting reduction \cite[Theorem~4.12]{Jas15}.
-In this section, we interpret silting reduction in terms of partial silting objects and the t-structures they generate.
-Iyama--Yang work with (what we call) perfect silting objects.
-They prove the following theorem, though in greater generality.
+The bijections in question restrict to two-term objects and are compatible with $\tau$-tilting reduction \cite[Theorem~4.12]{Jas15}.
+In this section, we study the interplay between silting reduction and t-structures.
+Iyama--Yang prove the following theorem, though in greater generality.